The Best AI Music Generator

 Premier: $24/month for 10,000 credits (equivalent to 2,000 songs)

 Suno is one of the most impressive AI tools I've used and the best tool for AI music generation I've tested.
-What started out as a Discord plugin (just like Midjourney) eventually led to a standalone website for AI-generated music.
+What started as a Discord plugin (just like Midjourney) eventually led to a standalone website for AI-generated music.
 Suno is also the most popular tool among AI music generators, with a whopping 22 million monthly site users.

 Suno’s AI can generate songs with just a simple description or a prompt.